freenas/freenas-docs/userguide/sharing.rst

 ~~~~~~~~~~~~~~~~~~~

 Some NFS clients do not support the NLM (Network Lock Manager)
 protocol used by NFS.
-You will know that this is the case if the
+This is the case if the client receives an error
-client receives an error that all or part of the file may be locked
+that all or part of the file may be locked when a file transfer is
-when a file transfer is attempted.
-To resolve this error, add the
+attempted.
+To resolve this error, add the option **-o nolock** when
-option **-o nolock** when running the :command:`mount` command on the
+running the :command:`mount` command on the client to allow write
-client in order to allow write access to the NFS share.
+access to the NFS share.

 If a "time out giving up" error is shown when trying to mount the
 share from a Linux system, make sure that the portmapper service is